unibo-dtm-se-2324-myplants/report/sections/01-concept/index.md

 1. A personal fascination with houseplant care.
 2. A passion for leveraging the potential of generative AI in practical applications.

-The goal of the app is to cater to plant enthusiasts by providing accurate plant identification and care guidance, all while ensuring financial sustainability.
+The goal of the app is to serve plant enthusiasts by providing accurate plant identification and care guidance, all while ensuring financial sustainability.

 ## Market Analysis

-To gauge the market demand, several existing plant care and identification apps were analyzed:
+To understand the market demand, several existing plant care and identification apps were analyzed:

 | App Name                       | Downloads |
 | -------------------------------|-----------|